Salesforce is a cloud-based CRM platform.

 We tend not to sync any pre-aggregated tables or views because you already have access to the underlying source tables.
 We also do not sync archived tables because of Salesforce's limitations.

-updateable = false values.
-These tables are not included in the incremental sync but are re-imported in full.
+replicateable = false value as re-import tables.
+We resync these tables because we can not capture deletes from them.
+These tables are included in the incremental sync but are re-imported in full at different frequencies.

 The re-import frequency of the tables depends on how fast we can ingest data.
 Salesforce delivers data at varying frequencies and our speed of ingestion is completely dependent on them.